FIVE MOST SURPRISING FINDS

 Black homeschooling exploded from 3.3% to 16.1% in six months — the fastest demographic shift in American educational history.
 And after schools reopened, the families did not come back.
 U.S. Census Bureau, Household Pulse Survey, 2020–2021

-Something happened in the spring of 2020 that the American educational establishment has not yet reckoned with, and the longer it avoids the reckoning, the more devastating the consequences will be — not for the families who made the decision, but for the system they abandoned.
+Something happened in the spring of 2020 that the American educational establishment has not yet reckoned with.
+The longer it avoids the reckoning, the worse the consequences will be — not for the families who made the decision, but for the system they abandoned.

-When schools closed during the COVID-19 pandemic and parents, for the first time in most of their lives, sat in the same room as their children during the school day, they saw what was actually being taught.
-They saw the Zoom classes that consumed forty-five minutes to cover what a competent tutor could teach in ten.
+When schools closed during the COVID-19 pandemic, parents sat in the same room as their children during the school day.
+Many did so for the first time in their lives.
+They saw the Zoom classes that burned forty-five minutes to cover what a good tutor could teach in ten.
 They saw the worksheets that asked nothing and expected less.
 They saw the curriculum.

-And then they did something that the teachers’ unions and school boards and departments of education did not anticipate and have not yet figured out how to reverse: they decided to do it themselves.
+Then they did something the teachers' unions, school boards, and departments of education did not expect.
+They have not yet figured out how to reverse it.
+Those parents decided to do it themselves.

-The United States Census Bureau’s Household Pulse Survey recorded a number that should have detonated like a bomb in every education policy office in the country.
+The United States Census Bureau's Household Pulse Survey recorded a number that should have detonated like a bomb in every education policy office in the country.
 Between the spring and fall of 2020, the rate of Black households homeschooling their children went from 3.3% to 16.1% (Census Bureau, Household Pulse Survey, 2020–2021).
 That is not a marginal increase.
 That is not a rounding error.
-That is a nearly fivefold multiplication in six months — the fastest demographic shift in American educational history.
-It happened because Black parents looked at the institution to which they had entrusted their children and concluded, independently, in household after household across the country, that they could do better.
+That is a nearly fivefold jump in six months — the fastest demographic shift in American educational history.
+It happened because Black parents looked at the institution they had trusted with their children.
+They concluded, independently, in household after household across the country, that they could do better.

 Black Homeschooling Rate Explosion (2020)